 - Enhance emotional command and problem solving skills in tense adversarial situations through mock mediation exercises.

-Students must submit a written notice (an e-mail will suffice) for any anticipated absence to a team leader and the KEPTT Administrative Director.
-Students may not miss either of the trial days during the May session, May 6 and 9, as all must serve on those days either as trial counsel or witness.
+With respect to the May session of the program, students may miss one half day of the intensive May session.
+However, students must submit a written notice (an e-mail will suffice) for any anticipated absence to their assigned section team leader and the KEPTT Administrative Director.
+Students may not miss either of the trial days during the May session, May 5 and 8, as all must serve on those days either as trial counsel or witness.

-All requests for an excused absence must be personally delivered in writing to the KEPTT Administrative Director prior to the beginning of the program.
+All requests for an excused absence must be personally delivered in writing to the KEPTT Administrative Director immediately upon the student coming into knowledge of their perceived conflict.